mariadb-corporation/mariadb-connector-nodejs/documentation/batch.md

 # Batching

 Batch processing groups multiple queries into one unit and passes it in a single network trip to a database.
+There is different implementation according to server type and version.

 ## Using Batching